King's Quest VII: Story

-Walking through a forest in Daventry with her mother, Queen Valanice, Princess Rosella dreams of adventures in faraway lands and freedom while her mother pressures her to find a prince to marry.
-As they argue, Rosella sees in a pond an image of a castle in the clouds and leaps in, followed by her worried mother.
-The two fall through a portal together, but an arm suddenly snatches Rosella away, separating the two women.
+Walking through a forest in Daventry with her mother, Queen Valanice, Princess Rosella dreams of adventures in faraway lands while her mother pressures her to find a prince to marry.
+As they argue, Rosella sees in a pond an image of a castle in the clouds and leaps in, followed by the worried Valanice.

-Valanice ends up in a desert in the Realm of Eldritch and is left with only Rosella's comb.
-Valanice discovers from the ghost of a man who had died in the desert that an evil witch had closed the only way out, forcing Valanice to find a way to reopen it.
-By piecing together a turquoise arrow, Valanice manages to open the passage out and departs the desert.
+After escaping the desert she was sent to by the portal, Valanice arrives in a forest where she finds out that Attis and Ceres, the Lord of the Hunt and Mother Nature, have been transformed into a stag and a tree respectively by the evil enchantress Malicia, who drove an iron stake into Ceres' roots, leaving her with a life-threatening wound that could endanger all of nature if Ceres dies.
+Making her way to the nearby town of Falderal, Valanice is arrested after recovering a giant block of cheese that falls from the sky, the moon of the realm.

-At the same time, Rosella is pulled out of the portal into the Vulcanix Underground by Otar, the Troll King.
+Meanwhile, Rosella is pulled out of the portal into the Vulcanix Underground by Otar, the Troll King.
 To Rosella's shock and disgust, she has been transformed into a troll herself and is to be married to Otar.
-Seeking a cure and escape, Rosella encounters the friendly troll Mathilde who offers to concoct a potion that can cure Rosella in exchange for Rosella's help in finding answers to the Underground's recent troubles with the Land of Ooga Booga.
-Rosella is able to gather the ingredients and is cured, but the evil Malicia locks her away to prevent Rosella from distracting Otar.
+Seeking a cure and escape, Rosella encounters the friendly troll Mathilde who offers to concoct a potion that can cure Rosella.
+Rosella is able to gather the ingredients and is cured, but Malicia locks her away to prevent Rosella from distracting Otar.
 Escaping, Rosella discovers Malicia conspiring with Otar to cause the volcano the Underground is part of to erupt which will destroy the entire realm.
-Locating Otar's pet dragon toad, Rosella and Mathilde discover that the real Otar is being held prisoner in the Land of Ooga Booga while the one Rosella has met is an imposter working with Malicia.
-After escaping Malicia's clutches, Rosella uses an elevator to rise to the Land of Ooga Booga.
+Rosella and Mathilde discover that Otar is being held prisoner in the Land of Ooga Booga, while the one Rosella has met is an imposter working with Malicia.
+Rosella uses an elevator lift to rise to the Land of Ooga Booga to search for the real Otar.

-After passing through the desert, Valanice discovers herself in a forest where she finds out that Attis and Ceres, the Lord of the Hunt and Mother Nature, have been transformed into a stag and a tree respectively by Malicia.
-Worse, Malicia drove an iron stake into Ceres' roots, leaving her with a life-threatening wound that could spell disaster for nature if Ceres dies.
-Making her way to a nearby town, Valanice agrees to steal a magical statuette in exchange for a salve that will allow her to pass through a dangerous part of the forest.
-Though Valanice succeeds in stealing the statuette, she is arrested after recovering a giant block of cheese that falls from the sky, the moon of the realm.